useSearchParams

 - Compression: Store all params in a single compressed

-param for cleaner URLs. - Debounce: Optionally debounce updates for smoother UX.
+_dataparam for cleaner URLs. - Debounce: Optionally debounce updates for smoother UX.

 - History Control: Choose between push/replace state.